sonata-project/dev-kit/project/CONTRIBUTING.md

 Be aware that pull requests with BC breaks could be not accepted or reported for next major release if BC is not possible.

-If you are not sure of what to do, don't hesitate to open an issue about your PR project.
+If you are not sure what should be done, don't hesitate to open an issue about your PR project.

 #### The commit message